Search for celebrities on Ancestry.com!Louise Saywell

 Mr. Mosher was a hiker, bicyclist, photographer, and camper.
 As an "eccentric genius," he was fond of shocking people with his unusual antics.

 Mr. Mosher is survived by his son Alexander, daughter Vivi, brother Lanning, and three nieces.
-He was formerly married to Naidia Woolf.
+He was formerly marriage to Naidia Woolf.
 Donations may be made in his memory to a "reptile education fund," care of BAARS, Palo Alto Junior Museum, 1451 Middlefield Road, Palo Alto, 94301.

 Eleanor Q. Hanson